modio/modio-docs/public/en-us/platforms/google/marketplace.md

 1. Go to the mod.io dashboard and navigate to **Admin > Monetization**, marketplace must be enabled to access this screen.

-2. Navigate to **Settings > Manage Skus** and select the token pack you'd like to associate with the Google Play product.
+2. Navigate to **Settings > Manage Skus** and select the virtual currency pack you'd like to associate with the Google Play product.

 3. Select Google from the dropdown and enter the Google Product Id(s) from Google Play Console ([from the previous section](#setting-in-app-products-on-google-play-console)), click **save**.
 ![Google Cloud project enable APIs & Services](images/modio_link_google_productid.png)